langitketujuh/l7-web/content/english/tos/_index.md

 - The XBPS developers, for creating the best package manager in the known universe.
 - The KDE Project, for creating the most powerful desktop environment on planet earth.
 - All people providing download and package mirrors.
 Without you we wouldn’t be here.
-- All testers who took the mission to test our stuff with patience.
+- All testers who took the mission to test our product with patience.
 - All people actually reading documentation.

 ### Trademarks